polyfem/polyfem/README.md

         "solution": "",             "Solution vector"
-        "spectrum": false,          "Spectrum of the stiffness matrix" "stiffness_mat": "",        "Stiffmess matrix after setting boundary conditions" "vis_mesh": "",             "Path for the vtu mesh" "wire_mesh": ""             "Wireframe of the mesh"
+        "spectrum": false,          "Spectrum of the stiffness matrix" "stiffness_mat": "",        "Stiffmess matrix after setting boundary conditions" "vis_boundary_only": false, "Exports only the boundary of volumetric meshes" "vis_mesh": "",             "Path for the vtu mesh" "wire_mesh": ""             "Wireframe of the mesh"
     },